toladata/Knowledgebase/6-programs/program-guide.md

 * `Location`, `Latitude` and `Longitude`

-To add new sites,
+To add new sites:

-1. go to the Programs tab and click on sites to populate new location information.
+1. Go to the `Programs` tab and click on the `Sites` section.
+2. Click, `Add a Site` button.
+3. Fill out the relevant fields for your site.
+Required field are `Site Name` and `Country`.

+> Tip: If you don't have your exact latitude and longitude coordinates, you can find it by using the pin on the map to drop it in the location of your site.
+Be sure to select `Country` first to zoom the map first.

 ![](https://lh3.googleusercontent.com/Zv4REHSnJATPJBToNd_4uilBn_HZEfH4Hyr8zI6xEMhmTSH8W4iCoToBdpGeWC2h9w-an8H3dT5QkwcVC1Hc-or9SYn_0-GSPwWv2qyZ3ulRvJ1mRzhOHhEpCMk9EFLu1mzFEK_5)